kunstmusik/csound-live-code/doc/reference.md

 ---

+**reverb\_mix**(al, ar, krvb)

+Utility opcode to send dry stereo to mixer and send amount of stereo signal to reverb.
+If ReverbMixer is not on, will output just panned signal using out opcode.

+---

 **automate**(Schan, idur, istart, iend, itype)

 Automate channel value over time.
 Takes in "ChannelName", duration, start value, end value, and automation type (0=linear, else exponential).
 For exponential, signs of istart and end must match and neither can be zero.